conduits-xyz/conduits/backend/crud-server/README.md

 | hiddenFormField |To avoid bot spamming or manage campaigns          |null                            |

 #### suriType
-Enum: plan is to support AirTable, Google Sheets, Smartsheet.
+Enum: plan is to support AirTable, Google Sheets, MS Excel.

 #### allowlist
 JSON: containing an array of objects with the following properties: